webix-hub/docs/data/helpers/ajax_operations.md

 Sending Data
 ------------

-Simplest ajax call can be done as
+Simplest ajax call can be done as:

 ~~~js
 webix.ajax("some.php", function(text){